alexandre-hallaine/Rainfall/level5/walkthrough.md

 Let's focus on the `n` function.
 It reads input using the `fgets` function, which is known to be safe due to its mechanism to limit the number of bytes read.
 However the `printf` function is known to be unsafe when user input is passed as the format argument, it's referred to as a format string vulnerability.

-This exercise is the same as the previous ones, except that we have to write the address of the `o` function into the value that the address of GOT table points to, called by `exit`.
+This exercise is the same as the previous ones, except that we have to write the address of the `o` function into the value that the GOT entry address for `exit` points to.
 Please refer to the [level3 walkthrough](../level3/walkthrough.md) for a detailed explanation of the format string vulnerability.

 This only works because `exit` is a function in the Procedure Linkage Table (PLT), a mechanism used in dynamic linking to call external functions.
-When a function like `exit` is called, the PLT initially redirects to the Global Offset Table (GOT), which then points back to the PLT and subsequently to the dynamic linker for the first call.
+When a function like `exit` is called, the PLT initially redirects to the Global Offset Table (GOT) entry for the function, which then points back to the PLT and subsequently to the dynamic linker for the first call.
+Once the dynamic linker has been called, the GOT is updated with the address of the function, and the next time the function is called, the GOT will point directly to the function.
 > Read more about that [here](https://reverseengineering.stackexchange.com/questions/1992/what-is-plt-got).

 Here you see the disassembly of the `exit` function: